 Gone are the days when you had to visit a gallery in person to make a major art purchase.
 Most online art vendors, including General Public, utilize high-resolution images that make it easy to get an idea of what a painting will look like in real life.
 The one thing to look out for, de Rossi points out, is scale.
 "Take note of the space or wall you want to put the piece and measure the size of the piece if you are buying online."

 Find Art First

-If you're still not sure how to buy artwork, one place to start is at General Public.
-"We work with art advisors and educated painters who select works based on an artists technical proficiency and uniqueness," according to de Rossi.
-This way, you'll know you purchasing quality pieces worthy of a space on your walls.
+If you're still not sure how to buy artwork, one place to start is General Public.
+"We work with art advisors and educated painters who select works based on an artist's technical proficiency and uniqueness," according to de Rossi.
+This way, you'll know you're purchasing quality pieces worthy of a space on your walls.

 Leave Room for the Art to Breathe

 Once you've found artwork that speaks to you and your sense of style, it's time to find the perfect place for it in your home.
 De Rossi recommends allowing art to stand alone, but not so much so that the piece feels trivial or unimportant.
 "Hang it on a wall that gives the art enough white space to breathe, but not enough that it feels insignificant," she says.
 However, every space and work of art is different, so there's really no hard-and-fast rule.
 "Sometimes a small work on a large wall can be very impactful," de Rossi acknowledges.